tagline: From openSUSE

 Instlux takes care of preparing installation.
 In detail:

-- Retrieve kernel and initrd file according to its variant:
+- Download kernel and initrd file of the selected version.

 - Modify the Windows bootloader settings to boot from them.